IngSystemCix/DevTeam-Markdown-Web/README.md

 ## Project information (English :us:):

 <p style="text-align: justify;">
-The DevTeam development team ensures that the website is search engine optimized, easy to navigate and provides an exceptional user experience.
-They also take care of creating relevant and engaging content such as articles and videos to keep interested visitors informed and up-to-date on the competition.
+The DevTeam makes sure that the search engine website is optimized, easy to navigate and provides an exceptional user experience.
+They also take care of creating relevant and engaging content such as articles and videos to keep visitors interested, informed and up-to-date on the competition.
 </p>

 ## Project information (Spanish 🇵🇪):